heatheranndye/heatheranndye.github.io/content/articles/dataquilt.md

 The code is located in the github repository: [H-A-DYE/DataQuilt](https://github.com/H-A-Dye/DataQuilt).

-If you're interested in the art post about this project, its located at [Heather Ann Dye Art](https://heatheranndye.com).
+If you're interested in the art post about this project, it is located at [Heather Ann Dye Art](https://heatheranndye.com).

 ### Data from NOAA